ImanRHT/QECO/README.md

 If you use this work in your research, please cite it as follows:

-1. I. Rahmati, H. Shahmansouri, and A. Movaghar, "[QOCO: A QoE-Oriented Computation Offloading Algorithm based on Deep Reinforcement Learning for Mobile Edge Computing]()", submitted to IEEE Internet of Things Journal in 2023.
+I. Rahmati, H. Shahmansouri, and A. Movaghar, "[QOCO: A QoE-Oriented Computation Offloading Algorithm based on Deep Reinforcement Learning for Mobile Edge Computing]()", submitted to IEEE Internet of Things Journal, Oct 2023.

 ## About Authors